 For teachers who begin with Dallas ISD in 2016-17 SY or later: A teacher's salary may decrease/increase based on the first TEI effectiveness level earned.
-Once a teacher holds a TEI effectiveness level, the salary will not decrease until the teacher has less than expected performance for three consecutive years.
+Once a teacher holds a TEI effectiveness level, the salary will not decrease until the teacher has less than expected performance for five consecutive years.
 The teacher's salary would go down to the salary level associated with one lower effectiveness level.
-Note: in the 2020-2021 school year, this was expanded from three (3) consecutive years to four (4).
-No teacher's salary may decrease in 2020-2021.